 Appcues helps businesses create better in-app experiences without needing coding skills.
 The platform lets teams build personalized onboarding flows, product tours, and feedback surveys right within their applications.
-It's particularly useful for SaaS companies looking to improve how users interact with their products.
+SaaS companies use it to improve how users interact with their products.

-At its core, the platform offers a simple way to design and implement user guidance through tooltips, modals, and hotspots.
+The platform offers a simple way to design and implement user guidance through tooltips, modals, hotspots, and checklists.
 Teams can target specific user segments with customized content, ensuring new features get noticed and adopted.
-The built-in analytics dashboard helps track how well these interactions perform.
+The analytics dashboard tracks views, clicks, and completion rates so you can refine your approach.

 The tool comes with several pricing options.
-The Essentials plan starts at $249 per month, while the Growth plan costs $879 monthly.
-Larger organizations can opt for the Enterprise plan, which offers custom pricing and additional features.
+The Essentials plan starts at $249 per month for up to 1,000 monthly active users, while the Growth plan costs $879 monthly for 2,500 MAUs.
+Larger organizations can opt for the Enterprise plan, which offers custom pricing and can scale to tens of millions of users.

 Appcues connects with most major platforms through its JavaScript snippet that works on any web app.
 You can integrate with tools like Segment, Intercom, HubSpot, and Salesforce.
 The integration process is fairly simple - in most cases, you'll just add a code snippet to your website and configure settings in your Appcues dashboard.
 Some integrations need a bit more setup, but their support team can help you through it.
 These connections let you target users based on data from other platforms and track how your in-app messages affect key metrics.